 In addition, the MS degree in infectious disease will encompass two years of required and elective graduate courses and a comprehensive research internship package completed during the course of the two-year training program.
 The internship will encompass three specific areas of research in basic discovery, translational research and in the clinical research arena.
 The MS-ID graduate program will also include a one-semester experience in clinical and research grand rounds focused on clinical problems associated with infectious disease.
 Some students may opt to complete the program on a part-time basis, taking up to four years.
 In either sequence, no dissertation is required.
 Program directors and course faculty will work closely with each student to best achieve his or her specific goals.

 The Master of Science in Infectious Disease program is designed to provide academic and practical knowledge in translational research in the areas of immunological and inflammatory diseases.

 Typical Background of MS-ID Program Students

 The program is ideally suited for enhancing the scientific credentials of the following groups:

 The infectious disease program is designed to be convenient and flexible to accommodate students.
 It features:

-- Multiple campus teaching (Drexel University College of Medicine Queen Lane Campus in East Falls; Drexel University College of Medicine New College Building in Center City Philadelphia; Drexel Institute for Biotechnology and Virology Research Doylestown campus) with videoconference transmission to all three venues.
+- Dual campus teaching (Drexel University College of Medicine Queen Lane Campus in East Falls; Drexel University College of Medicine New College Building in Center City Philadelphia) with videoconference transmission to both venues.

 - Flexible degree design.
-Successful completion of the degree can be accomplished in 18 months on a full-time basis, or up to 4 years on a part-time basis.
+Successful completion of the degree can be accomplished in 18 months on a full-time basis, or up to four years on a part-time basis.

 Foreign Applicant Opportunity